-A dabbler in acoustic and classical guitar, and a recent convert to the bass, Elena’s rhythm provides a firm base for their musical interpretations and her unaffected voice reflects a sensitivity that is genuine and unassuming.
-An accomplished banjo player in his own right and long-time bluegrass band member in the Washington area, Joe’s mellow tenor voice, improvisational guitar breaks and easy style superbly enrich their combined musical interpretations.
-Together, their voices blend effortlessly resulting in a harmonious and pleasing sound that is frequently complimented.
+With classical guitar and British folk influences in her background, Elena is the finger stylist of the duo and a convert to the bass.
+Her finger style lends a base to their musical interpretations and her voice reflects a sensitivity that is genuine and unassuming.
+An accomplished banjo player in his own right and long-time bluegrass band member in the Washington area, Joe’s mellow tenor voice, improvisational guitar breaks and easy cross-picking style, superbly enrich their musical interpretations.
+Together, their voices blend effortlessly into one harmonious sound.

-While musical pursuits have always played a role in each of their lives, it was only in recent years that Joe and Elena began to sing together, reviving songs by legendary and contemporary folk artists such as Bob Dylan, Everly Brothers, Mary Chapin Carpenter, Phil Ochs, David Mallet, John Prine, and Steve Gillette - to name but a few.
 In 2014, they made their first appearance as Lark Rize with a repertoire that included songs from the contemporary folk genre as well as songs of their own crafting.
-Since then, their songwriting has evolved to make up a large portion of their repertoire and brings this story full circle.
-Joe’s urban roots, his innate love of story-telling and quirky sense of humor – inherited from his mother some might say – are his main sources of inspiration.
+Their songwriting has since evolved to make up a larger portion of their repertoire and brings this story full circle.
 Having grown up on three continents, Elena’s songs are naturally inspired by her cross-cultural upbringing and experiences, ethereal musings, and human sensibilities.
-All in all, the music of Lark Rize reflects a blend of musical and life influences and world views that weaves a rich tapestry.
+Joe’s urban roots, his innate love of story-telling and quirky sense of humor are his main sources of inspiration.
+All in all, the music of Lark Rize reflects a blend of musical and life influences and world views that, together, weave a rich tapestry.

-Since 2014, Lark Rize has been performing at a number of local coffeehouses and music venues in the Washington DC and Frederick areas including the WFMA Showcase and 333 Coffeehouse, and opened for Mustard’s Retreat at the Cellar Stage.
-Plans for their first extended play CD are underway.
+Since 2014, Lark Rize has been performing at a number of local coffeehouses and music venues in Frederick and the Washington DC and surrounding areas.
+They have performed multiple times at the World Folk Music Association Showcase, as well as at the 333 Coffeehouse, the Takoma Park Festival, and opened for Mustard’s Retreat at the Cellar Stage.